RubenKelevra/pacman.store/README.md

-**The toolset has been split off, and is now [here](https://github.com/RubenKelevra/rsync2ipfs-cluster.git) available.**
+**The toolset has been split off and is now [here](https://github.com/RubenKelevra/rsync2ipfs-cluster.git) available.**

 # pacman.store

-**Current status and any announcements as well as a maintaince log can be found [here](https://github.com/RubenKelevra/pacman.store/wiki/Status,-Announcements-&-Maintenance)**
+**Current status and any announcements, as well as a maintenance log, can be found [here](https://github.com/RubenKelevra/pacman.store/wiki/Status,-Announcements-&-Maintenance)**

 Under the domain pacman.store are [package mirrors](https://wiki.archlinux.org/index.php/Pacman#Repositories_and_mirrors) provided via the [IPFS-Network](https://ipfs.io).
 If you choose this as your mirror, Pacman will download the files from a local http-proxy and the accessed files will be shared with the IPFS-Network.